Connecting your GoDaddy domain to an Elementor hosted website

 2. Navigate to the domain you want to use for your Elementor hosted website.

-3. Now that you’ve found your domain settings, go back to the Elementor tab, and click Found it, what’s next?
+3. Now that you’ve found the domain settings page, go back to the Elementor tab, and click Found it, what’s next?

 4. Go back to theGoDaddy dashboard, and click Manage DNS to find your DNS records.